* Czech central bank raises main rate to 0.25 pct

 Reflecting global rate-setters' desire to move away from post-financial crisis ultra-loose monetary policy, the Czech National Bank (CNB) board voted unanimously to lift its key two-week repo rate by 20 basis points to 0.25 percent.

 The rise -- the first major hike in the EU since Poland last lifted rates in 2012 -- came faster than most had originally expected when the Czechs took an initial step to normalising policy in April by abandoning a long-held cap on the crown currency.

 It also comes as the European Central Bank remains locked into its ultra-loose policy of buying bonds from markets, a factor that many analysts had thought would hold the Czechs' hand for the time being to keep pressure off the crown currency.

-Governor Jiri Rusnok, however, said domestic factors led the decision.
-But he cautioned that the return to normal interest rate levels would take time, slowed by the policy of the ECB, which has yet to make clear to markets how it will end its asset purchases.
+But he cautioned the bank had not made any conclusions on the timing of next steps and that the return to normal rate levels would take time, slowed by the policy of the ECB, which has yet to make clear how it will end its asset purchases.

 "The fact that the euro zone continues its massively relaxed policy is an issue we take into account," Rusnok told a news conference.